tikoehle/luks-bruteforce/README.md

 	sudo cryptsetup luksHeaderBackup --header-backup-file $HOME/backup-header /dev/rbd0

+###Permutation

+In the given case some basic assumption exists about the characteristics of the searched passphrase.
+For example, the format, characters and no element occurs more than once, but without the requirement of using all the elements from a given set.
+Because of this I decided to use the k-permutations of n algorithm [1].
+In Python, itertools.permutations implements a k-n-permutation.
+I want to use the cryptsetup C API directly.
+In C++ the standard library offers full permutations of a range with std::next_permutation, but not k-n permutations.
+After some more reading in [2][3][4][5] I decided to try the reference implementation of k-n permutation from [5].
+The implementation is building on std::next_permutation.

+It should be noted that std::next_permutation is a lexicographic algorithm.
+A particular lexicographic ordering of the imput elements is required.
+Therefore std::sort is used to sort the input elements in the range [first, last) in ascending order before calling std::next_permutation.
+The last generated permutation of std::next_permutation is the lexicographic minimum of the ascending sorted input.
+The lexicographic minimum is the descending sorted input.
+To prove it, if you sort the input for std::next_permutation in descending order, instead of ascending order, then std::next_permutation returns exactly one permutation, which is the lexicographic minimum of the input.

-Because I have a vague guess about the content, format and length of the target passphrase I should be able to brute-force it because the possible k-n-permutations are in the area of 10^6.
+The number of k-n-permutations for the given case are in the area of 10^6.
 For example, with n=28 and k=5 we get 11793600 permutations.
-Even with n=34 we get 33390720 permutations which I think is a problem of small size.
+Even with n=34 we get 33390720 permutations which is a problem of small size.
 The number of k-permutations of n is n!/(n-k)!.

 ### TEST 1